Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 The delegate instance should NOT be made accessible outside the class scope through whichever solution, as it would break encapsulation, and code that uses existing binaries is implicitly outside the class scope.

-If an approach for proposal 1 is chosen that exposes the Delegate Identity (such as approach II), it shouldn't be necessary to add this (proposal 2).
+If an approach for proposal 1 is chosen that exposes the Delegate Identity (such as approach 2), it shouldn't be necessary to add this (proposal 2).

 ### Approach
 A way to grant access to delegate identities would be to expose the invisible fields, making them accessible as properties.
 However, this solution is not ideal: